stennety/mywebsite/_posts/2017-05-17-alexa-sonos-intercom.md

 I wrote up a separate post on how to do this [here](https://www.david-merrick.com/2017/05/16/setting-up-node-sonos-api/).

-## 2. Create a Lambda function
+## 2. Create an AWS Lambda function

-Create a Lambda function using the code [here](https://github.com/davidmerrick/alexa-sonos-intercom).
+Create an AWS Lambda function using the code [here](https://github.com/davidmerrick/alexa-sonos-intercom).
+This function will be the brains of the Alexa skill.

 Set the following environment variables: